Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/nn_malicious_url_pred.md

 # Neural Network for Malicious Url Predicting (In development) | Python, TensorFlow, Deep Learning, Data Engineering

+**Updated 2/17/2025**

 This `neural network`, built and trained from scratch using `TensorFlow`, predicts whether URLs gathered from the wild are malicious or benign.
-The model was initially trained on `Kaggle's Malicious URL Dataset`, and I'm currently working on enhancing its capabilities by incorporating learning rate decay, an F1 score to better assess metrics, and my own collected data from `https://urlhaus.abuse.ch/`.
+The model was initially trained on `Kaggle's Malicious URL Dataset`, and I'm currently working on enhancing its capabilities by incorporating learning rate decay and an F1 score to better assess metrics.
 Thus, I must state that this project is still in development, but I would say it is about 85% completed and usable to accurately predict malicious urls from "the wild".

+As of 2/17/2025 I have fixed the issues with the imbalance of the data set!
+The initial problem was that the Kaggle dataset was highly biased towards the 'benign' label, so as a temporary fix I added weights to the model.
+However, I managed to implement a more effective solution: double the size of the data base with known malicious urls leveraging pandas module.
+The result of this is a much more balanced dataset, which should provide even better results!
+I am currently testing the results of mantaining the added weights and of removing them, to decide if I will remove them.

 The idea behind this project stems from the growing sophistication of phishing attacks and malicious websites, aswell as from our usually bad human performance when faced with _social engineering_.
 Also, traditional blacklist approaches often fail to detect new or modified malicious URLs, creating a need for more dynamic, intelligent detection methods.
 If not, it's going to be an endless game of cat and mouse.